 Call now to be connected to a treatment provider.

 Acupuncture In Rehab

-Acupuncture is a strong option for patients seeking holistic care and is used as part of drug detox in participating facilities.
+Acupuncture is a strong option for patients seeking holistic care and is used as part of drug detox and craving management in participating facilities.
 The procedure can improve emotional, mental, and physical ailments.
 In addition, patients wanting to focus on alternative treatments like yoga, massage, or meditation in addition to group treatment can enroll in facilities catering to overall wellness.
 Costs can range between $75 to $95 for a medical consultation; however, visits can cost between $50 to $70.
 Prices can vary if a patient receives care in a rehab facility, or if a patient has health insurance to cover costs.
 The best way to get prices of costs and services in individual facilities is to contact the facility for quotes and details of programs.

 Get Help Today

 Those with loved ones or individuals who battle addiction can take comfort in finding holistic treatments.
 Although acupuncture may not be available in every rehab facility, there are some that offer such services.
 Contact a treatment provider to learn about treatment facilities and begin your recovery journey.

 What are you struggling with?

 There are many different forms of addiction.
 Get the information you need to help you overcome yours.